swo/drafter/README.md

 ```
 project_dir
 ├── drafts
-│   └── 2020-01-12_project-manuscript.docx
+│   └── 2020-01-12_manuscript.docx
-├── project-cover-letter.docx
+├── cover-letter.docx
-└── project-manuscript.docx
+└── manuscript.docx
 ```

-If you change the manuscript file and call `drafter` again (with no arguments), you'll get a new draft, either with a new date, or with the same date and a version number:
+If you change the manuscript file and call `drafter` again (with no arguments), you'll get a new draft, either with a new date (I wrote this on 12 Jan 2020), or with the same date and a version number:

 ```
 > drafter
 Drafts to update:
-  project-manuscript.docx -> drafts/2020-01-12_project-manuscript-v2.docx
+  manuscript.docx -> drafts/2020-01-12_manuscript-v2.docx
 ```

 `drafter` checks if the source and the latest draft are different, so if you